lcdb/genomics-workshop-2018/04_genomics-tools.rst

     chr1    6213756 6215799 MACS_filtered_peak_9    3100.00
     chr1    6382408 6383469 MACS_filtered_peak_10   1113.67

-How many peaks are there?
-Which condition and which mark has the most peaks?
+:Question: How many peaks are there?
+Which condition and which mark has the
+           most peaks?

 Demonstrate that the DESeq2 results don't have genomic coords::